-Objective To ensure that Shire resources are utilised in a manner that represents the
+Objective To ensure that Shire resources are utilised in a manner that represents the best interest of the whole community.

 Corporate Business Plan 2023-2024 to 2026-2027

 Objective NE1 - to educate the community about sustainable and green practices in the home and community.